MartinPacker/md2pptx/user-guide.md

 Metadata is specified in the first three lines of this sample.
 In general metadata is the lines before the first blank line.
 It consists of key/value pairs, with the key separated from the value by a colon.

-In this case the metadata specifies three things:
+In this case the metadata specifies a number of things:

-1. The Powerpoint file the presentation is based on is "Martin Template.pptx" - which is provided with md2pptx.
+1. The Powerpoint file the presentation is based on is "hipodz.pptx".
-1. Each page with a title has a title font 24 pixels high.
+1. Each page with a title has a title font 22 points high.
-1. Each presentation section slide has a title font 30 pixels high.
+1. Each presentation section slide has a title font 30 points high.
+1. A number of other styling-related specifications.

 All of the above are optional but you will almost certainly want to specify a template.
-Feel free to copy Martin Template.pptx and make stylistic changes.
+Feel free to copy Martin Template.pptx - which is included with md2pptx -  and make stylistic changes.

 For more on metadata see [Controlling The Presentation With Metadata](#controlling-the-presentation-with-metadata).